Tips on Buying a Used RV From a Private Owner

 We are looking at a 1998 Newmar diesel pusher.
 I read your article about your wife and negotiating.
 Do you think -20% from the owners asking price is unreasonable?
 BTW - I'm the negotiator for my husband too.

-Before answering your question; I of course consulted with my family's chief negotiator my wife who was the inspiration for my article My Wife's Negotiation Tips for Buying an RV.
+Hi Kathy, before answering your question; I of course consulted with my family's chief negotiator my wife who was the inspiration for my article My Wife's Negotiation Tips for Buying an RV.

 There are two reasons to do the inspection before making the offer: